Sound Clarity and Understanding Speech

 Healthy hearing is much more than the audibility (loudness) of sound.
 Sound clarity and intelligibility, or understanding speech and recognizing words, are just as important.

-The inner ear is lined with two types of hair cells — inner hair cells and outer hair cells.
+The inner ear is lined with two types of cells called “hair cells” — inner hair cells and outer hair cells.
 Outer hair cells are responsible for amplifying, tuning and filtering sounds, while inner hair cells convert sounds into electrical signals carried to the brain.
-The loss of either cell types lead to a decrease in sound sensitivity, clarity and intelligibility.
+The loss of either cell types leads to a decrease in sound sensitivity, clarity and intelligibility.